 The greatest threat to freedom is the failure of our nation’s schools to teach students the story of the American experiment in self-government.
 Without knowledge of our unique history, the next generation of Americans will not understand the fundamental principles of our government, the vital importance of their rights, and the duties they must perform to keep freedom alive.

 The most important work in America is teaching American history and government.

 Building on the success of 50 Core Documents, the Ashbrook Center’s Core Documents Curriculum will transform the way American history and government is taught by equipping teachers with the original historical documents that tell the dramatic story of our nation’s rise.
 Textbooks offer only an interpretation, but original historical documents put students into direct contact with the facts, and with the ideas, opinions, and emotions of the men and women who struggled to build and preserve this country.
 Great Americans like Washington, Lincoln, and Frederick Douglass are far better equipped than a textbook to help our students learn the core ideas that define our history and form of government.

-Each of the 35 document collections in the curriculum will include the following:
+Each of the document volumes in the curriculum will include the following: